RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 - On *Class Prep*, you are **allowed and encouraged to collaborate with others** as long as your  responses reflect your own understanding and are not merely copied from another.
 Remember, these are only graded on completeness and effort, and mistakes are not penalized.
 - On *Application/Analysis sets*, you **are allowed** (in fact, expected) **to work on these in groups during class time first**.
 You can, and should, use your group work as the basis for your individual writeup.
 However, **they must be finished individually with no collaboration beyond what took place in class**.
 For example if you need to talk with one of your group members to clarify something they said during class, that is OK; but it is not OK to question that person further about work that didn't take place during class, or to continue working as a group outside of class beyond your class work.
-- On *Skill Quizzes*, you will take these individually in class and **no collaboration is allowed at all**.
+- On *Checkpoints*, you will take these individually in class and **no collaboration is allowed at all**.
 Additionally **your use of technology is restricted to a basic scientific or graphing calculator**.
 - On *AEPs*, you are **allowed to engage in general discussions of strategy only with others, but no collaboration on the details of a problem are allowed.**.

 **Definition of "others" in these policies:** Collaboration with "others" includes current students in your section of MTH 225; students in other sections of MTH 225; former students from MTH 225; discussion-oriented websites like StackExchange or Reddit; and artificial intelligence applications such as ChatGPT.
 The intention here is that **the work you submit is your thinking, not someone or something else's.**